 6. Sumida Hokusai Museum

 This museum is dedicated to Katsushika Hokusai (1760-1849), the famous ukiyo-e painter and printmaker.
 His well-known artworks include a collection of Thirty-Six views of Mount Fuji.
-The permanent exhibition on 4th floor features high-quality replicas of Hokusai’s artworks, information about his life and woodblock prints.
-Half of 4th floor and 3rd floor are reserved for the temporary exhibitions.
-On the 1st floor there is a museum shop and a small library with a good selection of English books about Japanese history, art, religion and culture as well as books about Katsushika Hokusai.
+The permanent exhibition on the 4th floor features high-quality replicas of Hokusai’s artworks, information about his life and woodblock prints.
+Half of the 4th floor and 3rd floor are reserved for the temporary exhibitions.
+On the 1st floor there is a museum shop and a small library with a good selection of English books about Japanese history, art, religion, and culture as well as books about Katsushika Hokusai.

 Sumida Hokusai Museum

 - 9 minute walk from Ryogoku Station East Exit

 - 5 minute walk from Ryogoku Station A3 Exit

 7. Ryogoku Kokugikan Stadium

 This is the most famous sumo stadium in Japan.
 Sumo has a strong connection with Shinto, the Japanese traditional religion, and you can recognize many Shinto traditions in the sports such as throwing of salt in the dohyo before the match.
 Until the beginning of the 20th century, sumo tournaments were held outdoors at shrines and temples.
 For example, The Ekoin Temple is seen as the spiritual home of sumo because it hosted many tournaments before the first Ryogoku Kokugikan was built in 1909.
 The current Kokugikan was built in 1985 and hosts three of the in total six annual sumo tournaments in Japan.